 Eric Dupont recalls the moment he learned he was a Scotiabank Giller Prize finalist

-The Montreal author of Songs for the Cold of Heart gathered with his fellow finalists recently on stage at Calgary's Wordfest for a special Scotiabank Giller Prize panel, hosted by The Next Chapter's Shelagh Rogers.
+The Montreal author of Songs for the Cold of Heart gathered with his fellow finalists on stage at Calgary's Wordfest for a special Scotiabank Giller Prize panel, hosted by The Next Chapter's Shelagh Rogers.

 The phone call that changed everything

 "To learn I was on the shortlist was, in a word, thrilling.
 I'm still stunned.
 I initially found out about it by a phone call from my translator Peter McCambridge.
-I was sleeping at the time, so I was wondering why he was calling me so early and why he was talking so fast given that he's a very soft-spoken person.
+I was sleeping at the time.
+I was wondering why he was calling me so early and why he was talking so fast given that he's a very soft-spoken person.
 And in the salad of words that he was belching out, I heard the word Giller — and that's how I found out!"

 Why he writes